CHANDRIKA NARAYANAN-MOHAN

 Morgan L. Ventura is a writer and curator, who recently obtained their MA in Poetry from the Seamus Heaney Centre.
 Currently PI of a digital repatriation project funded by the University of Exeter's Imagining Futures through Un/Archived Pasts initiative, Morgan also holds a PhD in Anthropology from the University of Chicago.
 Their short fiction and poetry have appeared or are forthcoming in The Magazine of Fantasy and Science Fiction, Lackington's, Strange Horizons, and The Honest Ulsterman, among others.
 Morgan's research and writing has received support from the Fulbright-Hays, Mellon Foundation, American Philosophical Society, Chicago's Field Museum, and Poetry Day Ireland.

-Event 2: Institute of Physics Spring Meeting Presentation
+Institute of Physics Spring Meeting Presentation

 I presented an updated version of my talk 'Written in the Stars: A Migrant's Journey in Science Communication and Poetry' to the Institute of Physics annual Spring Meeting in Armagh, Northern Ireland, and presented my short installation Solar Flares.
 This was an amazing opportunity to be amongst the physics community, to learn about what they are researching and working on in Ireland and around the world, and also to bring a discussion about art and science into the physics space.